Run a node on a server with Ubuntu on Testnet#

 The concordium-testnet-node

-service that you just installed will be running around the clock, except if you’re going to restart the node with baker keys.
+service that you just installed will be running around the clock, except if you’re going to restart the node with validator keys.

 Note